Print this role profile

 In order to plan, produce and maintain web sites, the web developer will use web programming languages, particular software applications and technologies.
 A web developer will work closely with other ICT professionals such as web designers, business analysts, information analysts, network and usability specialists.

-A web developer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A web developer exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the web developer has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.